Skip to main content

 9. Disable unnecessary services

 • To minimize the attack surface, disable or remove any unused services.
-For instance, if FTP or mail services are not needed, ensure to disable them:
+For instance, if FTP or mail services are not needed, ensure you disable them:

 10. Implement intrusion detection and prevention systems (IDS/IPS)